 The CBT therapist can act as a teacher and a collaborator to help the client with SSD better understand their condition and resolve their symptoms.
 Since many people with somatic symptom disorder also have anxiety and depressive disorders, the CBT therapist can concurrently address these conditions to mitigate symptom load.1

 CBT can regularly improve clinical outcomes in as little as 12 sessions for disorders related to depression and anxiety, but with SSD, the course of treatment may be longer.
-People with somatic symptom disorder may refuse treatment initially and require substantial time to recognize the mental health connection to their physical health symptoms.
-1
+People with somatic symptom disorder may refuse treatment initially and require substantial time to recognize the mental health connection to their physical health symptoms.1

 If the person invests into the treatment plan, quick progress is possible, though.

-Medication: Common Prescription Drugs for Somatic Symptom Disorder
+Medication for Somatic Symptom Disorder

 No medication is specifically approved for the treatment of somatic symptoms disorder.
 In fact, using medication alone for the treatment of SSD tends to have poor outcomes, according to controlled studies.5 Even though therapy strategies are likely to be more effective for somatic symptom disorder, medications could show benefit by addressing underlying or co-occurring depressive and anxious disorders.